dhruvdriod/android-architecture-mvvm/README.md

 # android-architecture-mvvm
-Simple android architecture with Jetpack
+Android architecture with Jetpack and test cases with most common modules.